 This is just part of marketing: if you don’t succeed you try again until you pick that lock and you’re off to the races.

 Our health is what drives the quality of our lives.
 For me, the ability to heal would be the ultimate superhuman power.
-Being able to heal someone, whether a broken arm or a life-threatening illness would be a true gift.
+Being able to heal someone would be a true gift.
 The love and happiness that this would bring to people’s lives is priceless.

 Surfing is a recent hobby of mine.
 To feel the adrenalin of riding a wave, of being completely peaceful when you are catching a wave or sitting out the back hearing nothing but silence is surreal.
 Another recent hobby which has taken me by surprise is target shooting.
 When you hit that target it’s very rewarding.